 Christmas is usually a time for holiday attractions and spending time with friends and family.
 That was challenging this past year because of COVID-19.
 Christmas is also a time for giving though, and supporting causes we believe in.
 For those that can afford it, it’s a time for donating to charitable causes and supporting the arts.

-A number of organizations held fundraising events this last holiday season (with some continuing to do so until mid to late January of 2021).
-See below for information about the PNE’s Winter 50/50 Lottery, the Fort Langley Jazz & Arts Festival’s 50/50 Draw and the Bright Nights 50/50 Draw.
+A number of organizations hold fundraising events most holiday seasons (with some continuing to do so until mid to late January of 2022).
+See below for information about the PNE’s Winter Lottery, the Fort Langley Jazz & Arts Festival’s 50/50 Draw and the Bright Nights 50/50 Draw.
 All three lotteries benefit worthwhile non-profit organizations and the work that they do.

 In the summer the Pacific National Exhibition has its PNE Prize Home Lottery where you can win a dream home as well as various other wonderful prizes.
-This winter the organization has offered another chance for people to win something fantastic.
-The PNE’s Winter Lottery is a 50/50 draw where the lucky ticket holder gets half of the proceeds (which, as of January 8th, 2021, was over $200,000)!
+This winter the organization offers another chance for people to win something fantastic.
+The PNE’s Winter Lottery is a calendar draw with 25 different cash prizes!

 To enter this lottery you have to be age 19 or older and a resident of BC.
-Tickets cost $20 for one ticket or $80 for five (which is the same as if you bought four and got the fifth one for free).
+Tickets are available in bundles this season.
+Two tickets cost $30, five tickets cost $60 and eight tickets cost $90.

 To buy tickets or to learn more, see the pnewinterlottery.ca website.